hoichi/hoichi.io/contents/100/jumped-the-gun-005.md

 But brother, is `Bluebird.resolve()` so much nicer than `Q.fcall()`.
 Makes you think whether you need `fs-jetpack` all that much.
 Yes, it has some nice features, but frankly I’ve came to it for the `mkdirp` functionality, and only then stayed for promises.
 And if those are not the promises I need, shouldn’t I just use `mkdirp` and `Bluebird.promisifyAll(fs)`?

-Ok, that’s probably more blogging than coding for today already.
+And that’s probably more blogging than coding for today already.